Get $500 and your FREE investor kit!

 Gold prices rose by nearly 13% in the first year of the 2009 recession, according to the U.S. Bureau of Labor Statistics.
 Since that recession, gold has actually risen at a higher rate than beforehand.

-“Gold has an inverse relationship to stocks and other types of assets,” Kevin DeMeritt says. “[It’s] an inflationary hedge.
+“Gold has a largely inverse relationship to stocks and other types of assets,” Kevin DeMeritt says. “[It’s] often used as an inflationary hedge.
 Every year, we're losing value [due to inflation], so we need something to offset that.”

 Reaping Precious Metal-Related Rewards

-Precious metal assets like gold — which experienced an 18% increase in demand last year, according to the World Gold Council — could potentially help safeguard your portfolio by counteracting the effect of more variable assets.
+Precious metal assets like gold — which experienced an 18% increase in demand in 2022, according to the World Gold Council — could help diversify and potentially safeguard a portfolio by counteracting the effect of more volatile assets.

 Investing a portion of your portfolio in physical precious metal assets like gold and silver — is a potential approach investors may want to consider in today’s economy.